 Section 162(m) of the Internal Revenue Code generally disallows a tax deduction to public companies for compensation over \$1 million paid to certain executive officers in any taxable year beginning on or after January 1, 1994.
-Performance-based compensation and payments in respect of binding obligations entered into prior to February 17, 1993 are not subject to the deduction limit if certain requirements are met.
-The Company has structured the performance-based portion of the compensation of its executive officers in a manner that complies with section $162\,\mathrm{(m)}$.
+Performance-based compensation, commissions and payments in respect of binding obligations entered into prior to February 17, 1993 are not subject to the deduction limit if certain requirements are met.
+The Company has structured the compensation of its executive officers in a manner that results in no disallowed deductions under section 162(m).